kign/c4wa/etc/doc/language.md

 ## Local variables mapping

-Since WAT format supports local variables, it is tempting to simply map local variables in C directly to WAT names, so that if for example you have variable `long acnt_id` in C code, it'd be mapped to `(local $acnt_id i64)` in WAT, as that's exactly what `c4wa` does, most of the time.
-However, since release 0.4, `c4wa` supports block scope for local variables, and it makes things tad more complicated.
+Web Assembly binary format (WASM) doesn't have a concept of a variable _name_; it references variables by their consecutive numbers.
+However, in your output is text-based WAT file, it does have variable names.
+Since there is a close correspondence between local variables in C and in the generated Web Assembly, it is tempting to simply map local variables in C directly to WAT names, so that if for example you have variable `long acnt_id` in C code, it'd be mapped to `(local $acnt_id i64)` in WAT, as luckily that's exactly what `c4wa` does, most of the time.
+However, since release 0.4, `c4wa` supports _block scope for local variables_, and it makes things tad more complicated.

 Consider this fragment of C code: